CompLab-StonyBrook/mgproc/README.md

 Usually a parsed derivation tree is specified by four files.
 Assuming the tree is called `foo`, we have:

-1. `foo.forest`: the tree specification, given as labeled bracketing using the syntactic conventions of the [forest package for LaTeX](https://www.ctan.org/pkg/forest?lang=en).
+1. `foo.tree.forest`: the tree specification, given as labeled bracketing using the syntactic conventions of the [forest package for LaTeX](https://www.ctan.org/pkg/forest?lang=en).
-1. `foo_move.forest`: all movement paths, expressed with the typical [tikz](https://www.ctan.org/pkg/pgf?lang=en) syntax for path drawing
+1. `foo.move.forest`: all movement paths, expressed with the typical [tikz](https://www.ctan.org/pkg/pgf?lang=en) syntax for path drawing
 1. `foo.linear`: the linear order of all leaf nodes; this is necessary because MG derivation trees encode linear order only indirectly
-1. `foo_io.forest`: automatically created by mgproc, this file provides an overlay of the index/outdex annotation to be used in publications
+1. `foo.io.forest`: automatically created by mgproc, this file provides an overlay of the index/outdex annotation to be used in publications

 The general workflow is as follows:

-1. Create `foo.forest` and write tree exactly the same way you always do in forest.
+1. Create `foo.tree.forest` and write the tree exactly the same way you always do in forest.
    - As in forest, nodes can be given a name by adding `, name=` after the label.
      If you do not provide a name, mgproc will refer to the node as `t<gorn>`, where `<gorn>` is the [Gorn address](https://en.wikipedia.org/wiki/Gorn_address) of the node.
    - For empty (= unpronounced) leaf nodes, add the attribute `, empty`.